egaber/cal_ai/LLM_INTEGRATION.md

    - The key will be stored locally in your browser

 3. **Select Gemini Model**
-   - After saving the API key, "Gemini Pro (Google)" will appear in the model dropdown
+   - After saving the API key, multiple Gemini models will appear in the model dropdown:
+     - **Gemini 2.0 Flash (Experimental)** - Latest experimental model with fast responses
+     - **Gemini 1.5 Pro** - Advanced reasoning and long context capabilities
+     - **Gemini 1.5 Flash** - Fast responses with good performance
+     - **Gemini Pro** - Original Gemini model
-   - Select it to use Gemini for your AI interactions
+   - Select any Gemini model to use it for your AI interactions

 ### Option 2: Using Local VS Code LM API